borgmatic-collective/borgmatic/README.md

 workstations.
 Protect your files with client-side encryption.
 Backup your databases too.
 Monitor it all with integrated third-party services.

+The canonical home of borgmatic is at <a href="https://torsion.org/borgmatic">https://torsion.org/borgmatic</a>.

 Here's an example configuration file:

 ```yaml